860 Second St

 26 November: The Sex Pistols release first single, “Anarchy in the UK” b/w “I Wanna be Me”

 1 December: The Sex Pistols and friends appear on Thames TV Today show, London; host Bill Grundy flirts with Siouxsie Sioux and Steve Jones calls him bad names on air.
-Media outcry leads to EMI breaking their contract
+Tabloid outcry leads to EMI breaking their contract

 6 December: The Sex Pistols launch their “Anarchy in the UK Tour,” backed by The Damned, Johnny Thunder’s Heartbreakers and The Clash.
 The Tour kicks off at Leeds Polytechnic after numerous earlier venues cancel